aws-samples/amazon-cloudfront-dynamic-content-timings/README.md

 - CONNECT_TIME: the total time in seconds from the start until the connection to the remote host (or proxy) was completed.
 - APPCONNECT_TIME:  the time, in seconds, it took from the start until the SSL/SSH connect/handshake to the remote host was completed
 - STARTTRANSFER_TIME: the time, in seconds, it took from the start until the first byte is received by libcurl (**User First Byte Latency**)
-- CURLINFO_SPEED_DOWNLOAD, bytes/second
+- SPEED_DOWNLOAD: the download speed in bytes/second

-Additionally, (CloudFront Server-Timing header)[https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/understanding-response-headers-policies.html#server-timing-header] is used to capture the following metrics in response from CloudFront:
+Additionally, [CloudFront Server-Timing header](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/understanding-response-headers-policies.html#server-timing-header) is used to capture the following metrics in response from CloudFront:
 - cdn-upstream-connect: the time in milliseconds between when the origin DNS request completed and a TCP (and TLS, if applicable) connection to the origin completed.
 A value of zero (0) indicates that CloudFront reused an existing connection
 - cdn-upstream-fbl: the time in milliseconds between when the origin HTTP request is completed and when the first byte is received in the response from the origin (**Origin First Byte Latency**)
 - cdn-downstream-fbl: the time in milliseconds  between when the edge location finished receiving the request and when it sent the first byte of the response to the viewer (**CloudFront First Byte Latency**)